MicrosoftDocs/fabric-docs/docs/workload-development-kit/publish-workload-requirements.md

 Fabric is designed to support the largest Tier 1 projects and data sizes.
 The Fabric platform provides a common set of services that the workload must not replace with their own proprietary services.
 Consistent use of the platform services across all the workloads ensures a uniform experience and functionality throughout the system.

 This document provides a comprehensive overview of all the different components that you need to take into account to publish a workload.
-Sharing this information upfront is required to move into Preview and GA (see [Publishing Flow](./publish-workload-flow.md).
+Sharing this information upfront is required to move into Preview and GA, see [Publishing Flow](./publish-workload-flow.md).

 | Name | Description | Validation method | Preview | General Availability | Reference |
 |---|---|---|---|---|---|